Skip to main content

 Communication Disorders Major

-• Gain professional experience serving clients in UND's Speech, Language & Hearing Clinic.
+• Gain professional experience observing clients in UND's Speech, Language & Hearing Clinic.

 • Study specialized topics in speech and language disorders, craniofacial anomalies, school programs in CSD and neuroanatomy.